 Forward contracts

 The most widely used tool for business currency risk.
-A forward contract locks in an exchange rate for a future payment — up to 12 months ahead.
+A business forward contract locks in an exchange rate for a future payment up to 12 months ahead.
 If you know you’ll need to pay a US supplier $300,000 in three months, you can fix the sterling cost today.
 This eliminates rate risk and allows precise budgeting.
-A small deposit is typically required upfront, with the balance paid at settlement.
+See our complete guide on forward contracts for UK businesses and the forward contracts product page.

 Spot transfers timed strategically

 For less predictable payments, a spot transfer converts at the current rate.
-The key is using a specialist rather than your bank — the 2–3% margin banks charge versus a specialist’s 0.3–0.8% adds up significantly across a year of payments.
-See our guide on what international transfers actually cost from the UK.
+The key is using a specialist rather than your bank — the 2–3% margin banks charge versus a specialist’s 0.3–0.8% adds up significantly.
+Our guide on why banks give worse exchange rates explains exactly where this cost hides.
+The best time of day to transfer money also matters for spot transfers.
+See our exchange rate comparison tool and guide on what international transfers actually cost from the UK.

 A rate alert notifies you when a target rate is reached.
-For businesses with flexibility on payment timing, this is a low-effort way to act when the market moves in your favour without watching rates daily.
+A limit order auto-executes when your target is hit.
+For businesses with flexibility on payment timing, these are low-effort ways to act when the market moves in your favour.
+Check our guide on whether now is a good time to exchange money.

 Natural hedging